Elizabeth Mantell: Career

 On 1 August 1960 Mantell began her nursing career at Aberdeen Royal Infirmary where she became a state registered nurse.
 In the next year she qualified as a midwife at Queen Charlotte's Maternity Hospital in London.
-While caring for her mother in Macduff in 1971, she worked as a local District Nurse.
-After further study, she qualified as a Clinical Tutor in Midwifery and earned her community nursing qualification.
+While caring for her mother in Macduff in 1971, she worked as a district nurse.
+After further study, she qualified as a clinical tutor in midwifery and earned her community nursing qualification.

 Church involvement

-Mantell focused a large part of her life on her religion and the Protestant Macduff Parish Church.
+Mantell focused a large part of her life on her religion and the Macduff Parish Church of the Church of Scotland.
 Mantell was an active member of the church, and her faith was an important part of her life.
 During her time at the Church of Scotland, Mantell took on the leadership role of ordination to eldership of Kirk Session, served as representative elder to Buchan Presbytery, and led teen Bible classes.
 Later during her missionary service Mantell was a part of the Nurses' Christian Fellowship.
 This was a prime example of the importance of holistic care to Mantell, as the group taught girls to appreciate their faith in addition to learning nursing skills.